 Cross-selling and upselling are complementary strategies that provide maximum effectiveness when applied together.
 But there are some key differences between upselling and cross-selling which result in different application strategies.

-Let’s check out the distinction between the two techniques based on some key points-
+Let’s check out cross selling vs upselling based on some key points-

 The key purpose of an up-sell is basically to boost the average order value and net profits by ensuring that the customer purchases the costlier versions of products or services.